 So I’m going to go through the full process for prepping your car before waxing.
 It’s not necessary to do this all the time.
 It depends in what condition your car is in and when it was last waxed.

-Wax is pretty great because you don’t have to prepare the paint as well as you would if you were applying a sealant or ceramic coating.
+Wax is pretty great because you don’t have to prepare the paint as well as you would if you were applying a sealant or even more so, a ceramic coating.
 However, you will get the best finish if you go through all these stages.

 Just keep in mind that you don’t have to do this every single time you wax your car.
 You can simply top up the wax by adding another layer.